-The 4th layer (concurrent GPU kernel execution) The most recently NVDIA GPUs support concurrent-kernel execution [14, 15], where different kernels of the same application context can be executed on the GPU at the same time (See Fig. 2).
+The 4th layer (concurrent GPU kernel execution) The most recently NVDIA GPUs support concurrent-kernel execution [15, 16], where different kernels of the same application context can be executed on the GPU at the same time (see Fig. 2).
 If the number of resources needed to execute a kernel does not reach the total available resources, the remaining ones can be used to concurrently execute another kernel.
-Thus, the number of kernels that can be executed at the same time, depends on the total hardware resources required by each kernel and the corresponding GPU hardware characteristics.
+Thus, the number of kernels that can be executed at the same time depends on the total hardware resources required by each kernel and the corresponding GPU hardware characteristics.
 This feature is very helpful when small kernels are launched, allowing a concurrent execution that exploits all device resources.
-Although at first sight this feature seems to be profitable only when small kernels are launched, the concurrent execution for bigger kernels also gives performance improvements.
-This occurs because the launch of several kernels of the same application context takes advantages of the L1 data-cache, originating less number of cache-misses and therefore alleviating the global memory bottlenecks.
-Additionally, the threadBlockwarp dispatcher works faster scheduling kernels if they have been previously launched [16].
+Although at first sight this feature seems to be profitable only when small kernels are launched, the concurrent execution of bigger kernels also gives performance improvements.
+This occurs because several kernels of the same application context that, work on the same memory areas take advantage of the L1 data-cache, originating less number of cache-misses and therefore alleviating the global memory bottlenecks.
+Additionally, the threadBlock-warp dispatcher schedule kernels faster if they have been previously launched [17].